PrajitR/PrajitR.github.io/_posts/2014-04-20-d3-source-walkthrough-pt1.md

 // [b d f]  -> [0 1 0]
 var d3_transformIdentity = {a: 1, b: 0, c: 0, d: 1, e: 0, f: 0};
 {% endhighlight %}
 `transform.js` converts an SVG transform string into actual matrix representation.
-Used for matrix interpolation (in `interpolate/`).
+Used for matrix interpolation in `interpolate/`, which enables [impressive geometric transitions](bl.ocks.org/mbostock/1345853).
+The details of this file requires some basic linear algebra knowledge (how matrix transformations work).

 {% highlight javascript %}
 d3.random = {
   normal: function(µ, σ) {
+    // Optional arguments.
     var n = arguments.length;
     if (n < 2) σ = 1;
     if (n < 1) µ = 0;